-CHIEF EXECUTIVE OFFICER BOARD OF TRUSTEES Dr. Rebecca M. Wyke Kenneth L. Williams Brian H. Noyes, Chair Richard T. Metivier, Vice Chair Henry Beck, State Treasurer, Ex-Officio John S. Beliveau Shirrin L. Blaisdell Mark A. Brunton John H. Kimball DATE: May 3, 2023 www.mainepers.org TO: Senator Michael Tipping, Chair Representative Amy Roeder, Chair Members, Joint Standing Committee on Labor and Housing FROM: Kathy J. Morin, Director, Actuarial and Legislative Affairs SUBJECT: Testimony on L.D.
-1761 - An Act to Include Certain Mental Health Workers Under the 1998 Special Plan for Retirement Good afternoon, Senator Tipping, Representative Roeder, and members of the Joint Standing Committee on Labor and Housing.
+CHIEF EXECUTIVE OFFICER Dr. Rebecca M. Wyke BOARD OF TRUSTEES Brian H. Noyes, Chair Richard T. Metivier, Vice Chair John S. Beliveau Shirrin L. Blaisdell Nathan Burnett Kirk Duplessis John H. Kimball Joseph C. Perry, State Treasurer, Ex-Officio DATE: March 12, 2025 TO: Senator Michael Tipping, Chair Representative Amy Roeder, Chair Members, Joint Standing Committee on Labor and Housing FROM: Kathy J. Morin, Director, Actuarial and Legislative Affairs SUBJECT: Testimony on L.D.
+579 - An Act to Include Certain Mental Health Workers Under the 1998 Special Plan for Retirement Good morning, Senator Tipping, Representative Roeder, and members of the Joint Standing Committee on Labor and Housing.
 My name is Kathy Morin, and I am the Director of Actuarial and Legislative Affairs for the Maine Public Employees Retirement System.
 MainePERS is neither for nor against L.D.
-1761.
-We are here to provide information and offer any assistance the Committee might need regarding this bill.
+579. We are here to provide information and offer any assistance the Committee might need regarding this bill.
 State employees are covered by either a "regular plan" or a "special plan."
 The majority of state employees are covered by the regular plan, which permits retirement after twenty-five years of service and/or attainment of normal retirement age of 60, 62 or 65.
 Special plans typically allow for retirement with fewer years of service and/or at a younger age.
 Because of the more favorable provisions of the special plans, they are more expensive to fund.
-All employees in the Department of Health and Human Services are covered by the regular plan.
+All employees in the Department of Health and Human Services (DHHS) are covered by the regular plan.
 L.D.
-1761 would move certain employees, specifically direct care workers as defined in the bill, into the 1998 Special Plan effective October 1, 2023, and would apply retroactively to include all covered service in the special plan.
+579 would move certain employees, specifically direct care workers as defined in the bill and employees who provide crisis outreach and services in a community-based or residential setting into the 1998 Special Plan effective October 1, 2025, and would apply retroactively to include all covered service in the special plan.
 Under this plan, participants become eligible to retire in one of two ways: 1) by accruing 25 years of service in a covered capacity; or 2) by accruing 10 years under the 1998 Special Plan and attaining age 55.
 Under the first provision, all service in a covered capacity is counted towards meeting the 25-year requirement while under the second provision, only service earned in a covered capacity after the date that a specific group is included in the plan is counted towards meeting the 10 year requirement.
 This bill will have a fiscal impact because the Constitution does not allow the creation of new or additional benefits unless immediately and fully funded.
 New benefits are created under L.D.
-1761 because covered employees would be able to retire earlier and with a higher benefit, and therefore would receive benefits in excess of those currently accounted for and funded, creating a new unfunded actuarial liability (UAL).
-207-512-3100 LOCAL
+579 because covered employees would be able to retire earlier and/or with a higher benefit and therefore would receive benefits in excess of those currently accounted for and funded, creating a new unfunded actuarial liability (UAL).